 Transfer Policy Summary

-Hartwell University has a generous credit transfer policy and is gradually increasing the number of credits accepted each term.
+Hartwell University has a generous credit transfer policy and accepts up to 60 transfer credit hours.

 Transfer Policy Summary

 - Official college transcripts must be submitted in order for credit to be evaluated.